Nokia

-Rapid Software Solutions Ltd. is a technology company based in Haifa, Israel, specializing in software applications and Software-as-a-Service (SaaS) solutions.
-It is known for its RapidAPI Hub, the largest API hub globally, which allows over 4 million developers to discover, evaluate, and integrate more than 40,000 APIs from various leading companies.
-Rapid provides a comprehensive suite of APIs, including those for machine learning, SMS, email, payments, and food services.
-Additionally, the company offers RapidAPI Studio, a platform that streamlines the API development process by enabling developers to design, test, monitor, and publish APIs efficiently.
-For enterprise clients, RapidAPI Enterprise Hub provides a customizable solution for managing both internal and external APIs, enhancing connectivity and functionality for organizations.
-Founded in 2014, Rapid has established itself as a key player in the API ecosystem, particularly for modern developers.
+Rapid Software Solutions Ltd. is a technology company based in Haifa, Israel, specializing in software applications and Software-as-a-Service solutions.
+The firm is known for its RapidAPI Hub, which is the largest API hub globally, allowing over 4 million developers to discover, evaluate, and integrate more than 40,000 APIs from prominent providers.
+Rapid also offers a comprehensive development platform called RapidAPI Studio, enabling developers to design, develop, test, monitor, and publish their APIs seamlessly.
+For enterprise clients, the company provides RapidAPI Enterprise Hub, a customizable platform that facilitates the management and connection of both internal and external APIs.
+Founded in 2014 and headquartered in San Francisco, Rapid aims to support modern developers by streamlining access to essential API resources.

 Fenix Group is a systems integration company with a mission to increase operational capability while reducing risk, burden, and cost to the warfighter.
 Our primary focus is on edge networks and integrated systems, what we refer to as a Battlefield of Things sensor ecosystem.